Peacock Blue Communications

 Jasmine Mangalaseril, Communications Strategist + Catalyst, Principal

-Jasmine Mangalaseril is a go-to communications and public relations professional, seasoned by more than 15 years in the non-profit, financial services and tech sectors.
-She swoops from treetops to grassroots (and back again) to provide strategic council to drive communications and stakeholder relations programs.
+Jasmine Mangalaseril is a go-to communications and public relations professional, seasoned by more than 20 years in the non-profit, financial services, and tech sectors.
+She swoops from treetops to grassroots (and back again) to provide strategic counsel to drive communications and stakeholder relations programs.
 An articulate, inquisitive and enthusiastic communications dynamo, Jasmine’s communications strategies are linked to business objectives through audience awareness, carefully chosen strategies and tactics, and well-honed writing.
 She is a highly organized and creative problem solver, opportunity pointer-outer and optimistic realist who crosses Ts, dots Is, and rolls up her sleeves to get the skinny, produce results, and meet deadlines.

 Jasmine is a natural relationship-builder who is cares deeply about her community.
 She has served on several non-profit boards of directors and committees in Kitchener-Waterloo, was TEDxWaterloo’s PR Lead, and served as a member of The Greater Kitchener Waterloo Chamber of Commerce’s Physician Recruitment Committee.
 She believes in paying it forward and is a requested communications and social media panellist, and also served as an adjunct faculty member of Conestoga College’s School of Media and Design’s Public Relations program.